I. General Statement.

 VIII.
 Annual Notification.

-Parents or eligible students shall be annually notified of their rights under this Rule via the District’s student handbook.
+Parents or eligible students shall be annually notified of their rights under this Rule via the District’s student handbooks.

 IX.
 Contacting Law Enforcement.